Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Experiments using simulated data

 All calculations are done on a laptop with an Intel i7-12800H processor and 32 GB of random-access memory.
-We use the \texttt{GPBoost} library version 1.5.8 for Krylov subspace and Cholesky decomposition-based methods denoted as `Krylov (GPBoost)' and `Cholesky (GPBoost)', respectively.
+We use the \texttt{GPBoost} library version 1.6.4 for Krylov subspace and Cholesky decomposition-based methods.
 Cholesky-based calculations are additionally done with the \texttt{R} packages \texttt{lme4} version 1.1-35.5 and \texttt{glmmTMB} version 1.1.10.
-For Gaussian likelihoods, parameter estimation is done by minimizing the negative log-marginal likelihood.
-For non-Gaussian likelihoods, all implementations use the Laplace approximation.
-For parameter estimation, we set the initial values for all models to the default values used by \texttt{GPBoost}.
+For all software implementations, parameter estimation is done by maximizing the marginal likelihood (i.e., not the restricted likelihood), and we use the same initial parameter values for all software packages.
+For non-Gaussian likelihoods, all implementations use the Laplace approximation for approximate marginal likelihoods and predictions.
 Besides the above-mentioned points, the default options of the packages are used, including package-specific internal optimizers.

-For the Krylov subspace methods, if not stated otherwise, we use the SSOR preconditioner, set the number of random vectors for STE and SLQ to $t=50$, and use a rank of $k=50$ for the two low-rank preconditioners.
-For the CG algorithm, we use a convergence tolerance of $10^{-2}$ for calculating marginal likelihoods and gradients, and a tolerance of $10^{-3}$ for predictive variances.
-Unless stated otherwise, we use the Algorithm \ref{alg:approach6} and $s=1000$ samples for calculating predictive variances.
+For the Krylov subspace methods, if not stated otherwise, we use the SSOR preconditioner and $t=50$ random vectors for STE and SLQ.
+For the CG algorithm, we use a convergence tolerance of $10^{-2}$ for calculating marginal likelihoods and gradients and a tolerance of $10^{-3}$ for predictive variances.
+Unless stated otherwise, we use Algorithm \ref{alg:approach6} and $s=1000$ samples for calculating predictive variances.
 Further, we adopt a sample average approximation approach \citep{kim2015guide} when maximizing the marginal likelihood.